Overton County License Hearing Guide

 If You Refused Testing

 Tennessee, like most states, has an implied consent law.
 This means that by driving on Tennessee roads, you have implicitly agreed to submit to chemical testing (breath, blood, or urine) if lawfully arrested for DUI.
-Refusing to take the test carries significant penalties.
+Refusing to take the test carries significant penalties, as outlined in TN law.

 - Refusal Penalty: Refusing to submit to a chemical test typically results in a longer license suspension than failing the test.
 Expect a suspension of at least one year for a first refusal.
 Subsequent refusals can result in even longer suspensions.